-The Virtual CPE described in [NFVUC] use cases #5 and #7 requires a model of access virtualization that includes mobile and residential access where the operator may offload security services from the customer local environment (E.g. device or terminal) to the operator infrastructure supporting the access network.
+The Virtual CPE described in [NFVUC] use cases #5 and #7 requires a model of access virtualization that includes mobile and residential access where the operator may offload security services from the customer local environment (e.g., device or terminal) to its own infrastructure.

-These use cases defines the operator interaction with vNSFs through automated interfaces, typically by B2B communications.
+These use cases define the interaction between the operator and the vNSFs through automated interfaces, typically by means of B2B communications.